 - c.
 The project does not have any impact on air traffic patterns. - d/e.
-The project includes construction of new driveways on Camino Dorado and Camino Oruga.
+The project includes construction of two new driveways on Gateway Road East, including a shared driveway with the property to the north.
 The new driveways have been designed to comply with all County standards.
 The project will not result in any changes to levels of service or cause any new safety risks. - f.
-The project has been designed with 25 vehicle parking spaces to meet the requirements of the NVBPSP.
-The project will not result in inadequate parking. - g.
+The project has been designed with 40 vehicle parking spaces on-site.
+The NVBPSP requires 58 parking spaces based on the floor area and proposed use(s).
+The property owner has requested a reduction to the required number of parking spaces as part of the use permit pursuant to the NVBPSP which allows a property owner to request a modification of site development standards including parking requirements.
+The proposed business would employee a maximum of 30 people.
+Therefore, the project will not result in inadequate parking. - g.
 The proposed project does not conflict with any known policies or plans supporting alternative transportation.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII. change Code se geograp CULTURAL RESOURCES.
-Would the project cause a substantial adverse in the significance of a tribal cultural resource, defined in Public Resources ection 21074 as either a site, feature, place, cultural landscape that is hically defined in terms of the size and scope of the landscape, sacred place, with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or $\boxtimes$ b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XVII. change Code se geograpi CULTURAL RESOURCES.
+Would the project cause a substantial adverse in the significance of a tribal cultural resource, defined in Public Resources ection 21074 as either a site, feature, place, cultural landscape that is nically defined in terms of the size and scope of the landscape, sacred place, with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or \boxtimes b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resources Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

 a-b.
 According to the Napa County Environmental Resource Maps (based on the following layers - Cultural Resources: Historical sites, Historical Sites - Lines, Arch sensitive areas, Arch sites, Arch surveys) no archaeologic or tribal resources have been identified on the property.
-Pursuant to Public Resources Code section 21080.3.1, invitation for tribal consultation was completed and no responses were received within the prescribed review period.
+Pursuant to Public Resources Code section 21080.3.1, invitation for tribal consultation was completed.
+One response was received from the Middletown Rancheria dated April 27, 2017.
+The letter indicates that while the Middletown Rancheria has no comments, they would like to be notified should any resources be found.
 If any resources are found during earth disturbing activities, construction of the project would be required to cease and the appropriate individuals contacted in accordance with standard conditions of approval, as noted above in Section V. Cultural Resources.